2026-03-01

 Lessons Learned & The 7 Biggest Mistakes

-These are the mistakes that cost us the most time.
-Each one is something we would do differently if starting over.
+These are the mistakes that cost the most time.
+Each one is something worth doing differently when starting over.

 Mistake 1: Building Too Much Before Getting Feedback

-We spent weeks building a comprehensive set of shared actions before any team used them.
-When we finally shipped, the abstractions did not match how teams actually structured their projects.
-We had to rewrite several actions after real usage revealed incorrect assumptions.
+Spending weeks building a comprehensive set of shared actions before any team uses them is a common failure mode.
+When it finally ships, the abstractions often do not match how teams actually structure their projects.
+Several actions need rewriting after real usage reveals incorrect assumptions.

 What works instead: Ship the smallest useful action first.
-We should have started with setup-node alone, gotten 5 teams using it, and then expanded.
+Start with setup-node alone, get 5 teams using it, and then expand.

 Mistake 2: Overly Abstract Reusable Workflows

-Our first reusable workflows tried to handle every possible configuration through inputs.
-The node-service.yml workflow had 23 inputs.
-Teams found it harder to understand than writing their own YAML.
+Reusable workflows that try to handle every possible configuration through inputs become unwieldy fast.
+The node-service.yml workflow ends up with 23 inputs.
+Teams find it harder to understand than writing their own YAML.

 What works instead: Fewer inputs, more opinionated defaults.
-Our current workflows have 4-6 inputs.
-If a team needs significantly different behavior, they compose from our actions rather than parameterizing the workflow.
+Keep workflows to 4-6 inputs.
+If a team needs significantly different behavior, they compose from the shared actions rather than parameterizing the workflow.

 Mistake 3: Ignoring Workflow Debugging Experience